Contributing to Slicer¶

 Run the developer setup script

 Push the branch to your GitHub fork.

 This corresponds to the

-Fork & Pull Model mentioned in the GitHub flow
+Fork & Pull Model described in the GitHub collaborative development

 When submitting a PR, the developers following the project will be notified.
 That

 said, to engage specific developers, you can add